CDCgov/cdh-lava-react/readme.md

 ## Getting Started

 1. Fork this repository.
+Example, I forked this reporitory to github.com/jcbowyer/gift
 2. Edit code and make changes.
 TODO.
+- From VS Code choose source control from the left hand-side bar
+-
-3. Submit a pull request to publish changes.
+4. Submit a pull request to publish changes.
-4. After approval, we will accept your pull request, and github site will update soon after.
+5. After approval, we will accept your pull request, and github site will update soon after.

 ## Project Description